- Wedding Photography pricing UK

 Years don’t necessarily equate to experience in wedding photography.

 Two photographers may have 1 year of experience.
 Photographer A has photographed 30 weddings all across the country, and photographer B has photographed only 5 weddings.
-Clearly, photographer A will have gained more experience much faster that photographer B.
+Clearly, photographer A will have gained more experience much faster than photographer B.

 If you are looking for an experienced photographer (who can justify charging the higher end of pricing), aim for one who has photographed at least 30 weddings at a variety of venues in all seasons.